zapier/redux-router-kit/README.md

 If the features above aren't useful, by all means, use React Router instead!
 It's battle-tested, and Redux Router Kit borrows its concepts heavily!
 Redux Router Kit is an alternative that gives tighter integration with Redux.

+## Is this thing ready?

+Well, it is being used in production for https://zapier.com. :-) But it's quite new, so beware of silly bugs or design mistakes!
+Also, the API should be considered somewhat unstable at this point.

 ## Install

 ```bash